Meet Our Principal

 Dear Dobson School Families:

-My name is Khloé Williams-Lawani and it is with great pleasure and excitement that I am introducing myself as the appointed principal of the amazing James Dobson School.
+My name is Khloé Williams-Lawani and it is with great pleasure to introduce myself as the appointed proud principal of the amazing James Dobson School.
 I am honored to have been chosen to be a part of such a wonderful school family.
 During my first year of principalship at Dobson in 2021, I was fortunate to be able to take some time to work with the previous principal, Dr. Szczesny to ensure a smooth transition.
 The strong family atmosphere between students, staff and teachers is truly admirable at Dobson School and I look forward to continuing to inspire connectedness to ensure all school community members know that they are welcome, valued and necessary.

 I am a proud product of the School District of Philadelphia and arrive at Dobson School as a seasoned School District of Philadelphia educator and administrator.
 I hold a Doctorate in Educational Leadership from Gwynedd Mercy University, Masters in Public Administration from Villanova University, Masters in Education from Saint Joseph’s University and Bachelor of Arts from Villanova University.
-On a personal note, I am a wife and a proud mother to a wonderful eight-year-old daughter, a bonus mother to an amazing college student, and recently, we added an energetic goldendoodle to our family.
+On a personal note, my favorite self-care activity is walking.
+I am also a wife and proud parent who loves and cherish family time.
+I am a mother to an eleven-year-old daughter, a bonus mother to a recent college graduate, and dog parent to an energetic golden-doodle.
 When I see children, I see possibilities that are limitless, and I am passionate about treating each child as if they are my own.

-The Dobson School community overcame many challenges during these very different times to continue the upward trajectory in student achievement by focusing on the whole child.
+The Dobson School community believes that focusing on the whole child leads to upward trajectory in student achievement.
+We value our students’ individuality, support their social-emotional learning, and we are intentional about developing their habits in Respect, Empathy and Integrity.
 I look forward to working with our school team to build the fundamental and 21st century learning skills of our students, including learning through the arts.
 I also believe that there should be joy in learning where we spark curiosity in our students and the means to investigate.
-We will continue to support our students’ social-emotional learning by being intentional in developing their habits in respect, empathy and integrity.

 Dobson’s successes are a reflection of its “small and mighty” identity: Strong positive relationships, collaboration and shared decision-making that puts students first.
 As an instructional leader, I look forward to supporting and collaborating with our teachers and staff in their continued growth and development.
 Equally important, I value serving as the lead learner to ensure that we are implementing the most equitable and effective systems and practices to meet the needs of our diverse learners.
 I am enthusiastic for our work together and look forward to our partnership and continued growth!